How to Avoid VeRO Violations on eBay – A Guide for Dropshippers

 And be warned, intellectual property is a very broad term.
 It can range from creating a listing using an image that has copyright protection, to listing entirely counterfeit goods using the logo of another company.
 Don’t worry, we’ll get into some specific examples in the next section.

-But first you’re probably wondering; why did I receive a VeRO warning and what can I do to prevent it in future?
+But first you’re probably wondering; why did I receive a VeRO warning and what can I do to prevent it in the future?

 How dropshippers can prevent VeRO warnings